-Lecture at an outside seminar
+Lecture at an outside seminal

 Public Security Examination Commission

 The Public Security Examination Commission is an extra-ministerial agency of the Ministry created to maintain public security.
 Upon receiving an application from the Director-General of the Public Security Intelligence Agency for regulatory actions on subversive organizations stipulated in the Subversive Activities Prevention Act or the Act on the Control of Organizations Which Have Committed Acts of Indiscriminate Mass Murder, the Commission examines the application from an objective and neutral viewpoint and makes a decision on whether control measures are necessary, and if so, what control measures should be taken.

+Toward Japan as "the Safest Country in the World"

+Featured Article!

 Establishing the Safest Country in the World

 Ensuring favorable public security is an important basis to enable women and the young to live comfortably and with assurance in the community.
 It is also an important issue that can be the "foundation" for development of the localities.
-Also, with the emergence of new threats such as cybercrime, international terrorism, and the 2020 Tokyo Olympic Games and the Paralympic Games, we aim to further reduce crime and foster a sense of confidence in public security.
-Under such circumstances, at the Ministerial Meeting Concerning Measures Against Crime in December 2013, the "Strategy to Make Japan 'the Safest Country in the World'" was approved, and while efforts for comprehensive crime control were made by the government as a whole based on the strategy, the number of reported crimes decreased from 2013 (1,314,140) to 2017(915,942), proving that an improvement has been seen in the public security of Japan.
-However, roughly 50 percent of the cleared persons for Penal Code offences was reoffenders in 2017, and the rate of re-imprisoned inmates among new inmates reached about 60 percent.
-Taking the above facts into consideration, the question of how we should prevent the repetition of crimes and delinquencies (=prevention of re-offending) is a major challenge.
+Also, with the emergence of new threats such as cybercrime and, international terrorism, we aim to further reduce crime and foster a sense of confidence in public security.

+Under such circumstances, at the Ministerial Meeting Concerning Measures Against Crime in December 2013, the "Strategy to Make Japan 'the Safest Country in the World'" was approved.
+And while efforts for comprehensive Penal Code offenses control were made by the government as a whole based on the strategy, the number of reported crimes decreased from 2013 (1,314,140) to 2019(748,559), proving that an improvement has been seen in the public security of Japan.
+However, roughly 50 percent of the cleared persons for Penal Code offences was repeat offenders in 2019, and the rate of re-imprisoned inmates among new inmates reached about 60 percent.
+Taking the above facts into consideration, the question of how we should prevent the repetition of crimes and delinquencies (=preventing recidivism) is a major challenge.
 The Ministry of Justice carries out various measures to ensure the safety and security of citizens, including countermeasures for repeat offenses.

-Comprehensive Measures for the Prevention of Repeat Offenses At the Ministerial Meeting Concerning Measures Against Crime in July 2012, the Comprehensive Measures for the Prevention of Repeat Offenses stipulating the mid- to long-term government efforts toward preventing re-offending were established.
-In this strategy, a numerical target to "decrease the rate of inmates who become re-imprisoned within two years of release from prison by more than 20 percent in ten years" was set as the first ever government efforts toward preventing re-offending.
+(Note 1) Annual Report of Statistics on Correction (Note 2) "Repeat offenders" refer to people who are arrested for the second criminal offence, excluding any violations of the Road Traffic Law.
+Comprehensive Measures to Prevent Recidivism At the Ministerial Meeting Concerning Measures Against Crime in July 2012, the Comprehensive Measures for the Prevention of Recidivism stipulating the mid- to long-term government efforts toward preventing recidivism were established.
+In this strategy, a numerical target to "decrease the proportion of persons who are re-imprisoned within two years of their release from prison by at least 20% by 2021" was set as the first ever government efforts toward preventing recidivism.
 Details are presented in the following.
-Enhancing Guidance and Support According to Offender Characteristics As various factors underlie crime and delinquency, preventing re-offending needs to focus on the problems that each individual has.
-Therefore, prisons, juvenile training schools, and probation offices seek to enhance effective and seamless treatment based on empirical studies, according to the individual characteristics.
-Guidance Provided at Prisons and Probation Offices For inmates who have difficulty in rehabilitation or smooth return to society for specified reasons such as drug dependency, the following programs are conducted at prisons: - Guidance for Overcoming Drug Dependence Guidance for Leaving Organized Crime Groups Guidance for Preventing Re-offending for - Sexual Offenses - Education from the Perspectives of Victims Guidance for Traffic
+Enhancing Guidance According to Each Offender's Characteristics As various factors underlie crime and delinquency, prevention of re-offending needs treatment focused on each offender's characteristics.
+Therefore, prisons, juvenile training schools, and probation offices seek to enhance effective and seamless guidance based on empirical studies, according to the individual characteristics.
+Guidance Provided at Prisons and Probation Offices For inmates who have difficulty in rehabilitation or smooth return to society for specified reasons such as drug dependency, the following programs are conducted at prisons: - Guidance for Overcoming Drug Addiction - Guidance for Withdrawal from Organized Crime Groups - Re-offending Prevention Guidance for Sexual Offenders - Education from the Victims' Viewpoint - Traffic Safety Guidance - Job Assistance Guidance